BloodyShrimp/BloodyShrimp/README.md

 ## About me

 - 💼 Working as a Data Engineer
-- 👨‍🎓 Third year CS student at Jagiellonian University
+- 👨‍🎓 Fourth year CS student at Jagiellonian University
 - 🗾 Learning Japanese
 - 🤖 Interested in artificial intelligence